Learn More About Video Editing Classes in Dallas

 Learning video editing can prepare you for a career in many industries.
 Video editing services are utilized by everybody from Social Media Influencers to movie studios.
 You could work as a Video Editor, Design Director, Motion Graphics Designer, or Designer.
 In addition, you can apply these creative skills to creating and manipulating your own content, which can help you establish an online presence and will distinguish you from others searching for video editing jobs.

 If you’re interested in what happens behind the scenes in video or film production, you likely will find video editing an exciting and creative career path.
 It plays an essential role in filmmaking, as well as in creating online and TV content.
-Video Editors are currently in-demand to help keep up with the ever-growing amount of video content available.
-Whether you use your editing skills to create scripted content, YouTube tutorials, or Let's Plays, video editing expertise can help you find a career with competitive pay in the Dallas area.
+Video Editors are currently in demand to help keep up with the ever-growing amount of video content available.
+Whether you use your editing skills to create scripted content, YouTube tutorials, or Let’s Plays, video editing expertise can help you find a career with competitive pay in the Dallas area.

 If you’re interested in finding a video editing career in Dallas, a variety of positions are available.
 Even though the cost of living in Dallas is 4% higher than the national average, competitive jobs are available for those with video editing expertise.
 Dallas-based Designers can expect to earn a salary of $50,000.
 Graphics Designers in the Dallas area make about $55,000, as do Video Managers.
 Video Editors make approximately $60,000 a year, which is in keeping with the national average pay for this profession.
 Those who work as Motion Graphics Design Specialists earn about $60,000 annually as well.

-In-Person Video Editing Classes in Dallas
+Video Editing Classes in Dallas

-Noble Desktop’s live online video editing classes are offered on several popular video editing tools such as Premiere Pro and After Effects.
+Noble Desktop’s live online video editing classes are offered for several popular video editing tools, such as Premiere Pro and After Effects.
 Students interested in becoming Motion Graphics Designers can also enroll in Noble’s Motion Graphics Certificate.
 This rigorous course covers applications such as Cinema 4D Lite, Premiere Pro, and After Effects.
 As a prerequisite to this course, students should be familiar with Adobe Photoshop and Illustrator.

 For aspiring Video Editors, Noble’s Video Editing Certificate provides training on a range of video editing tools.
 Students edit audio using Adobe Audition, edit video with Premiere Pro, and work with animation and motion graphics using After Effects.
-They also receive instruction on how these apps work in concert to take workflow from conception to completion in the form of a fully edited video.
+They also receive instruction on how these apps work in concert to take the workflow from conception to completion in the form of a fully edited video.
 Each of these Noble Desktop certificates includes the option of a free course retake for up to one year for all participants, as well as one-on-one career mentoring.

 Another excellent option for learning to edit videos is to enroll in Noble Desktop’s Premiere Pro Bootcamp.
 Participants in this course work with Premiere Pro to design professional-grade videos for social media and other outlets.
 This involves importing and organizing footage, sequencing it, touching up the audio, correcting the color, and adding titles.
-More advanced topics are also covered in this course such as working with multicam editing, manipulating the footage speed, and removing green screens.
+More advanced topics are also covered in this course, such as working with multicam editing, manipulating the footage speed, and removing green screens.

 NYC Career Centers also offers video editing classes live online.
 Interested learners can choose from coursework in motion graphics, video editing, Premiere Pro, and After Effects.
 For high school students who want to study video editing, NextGen Bootcamp has several relevant classes.
 Video editing summer classes for high school are available with a focus on animation and video editing.
 Students can select from coursework that focuses on After Effects or Premiere Pro.

-Corporate & Onsite Video Editing Training
+Corporate Video Editing Training in Dallas

 Would your employees benefit from learning more about video editing?
 If so, Noble Desktop can provide onsite and corporate video editing training customized to your employees’ needs.
 You can schedule training sessions at your office or use a virtual format with a teleconferencing platform like Zoom.
 Companies can also buy vouchers for Noble’s open-enrollment group classes, which are listed on Noble’s schedule.
 Discounts are available when purchasing multiple vouchers.